 Water activity (aw) isn’t the same as moisture content, and it often tells you more about how a gummy will behave over shelf life.
 Two gummies can have similar moisture numbers but behave very differently depending on aw and the solids system.

-If aw drifts during storage, you can see issues that show up as “quality complaints” in the real world:
+If aw drifts during storage, you'll see issues that show up as “quality complaints” in the real world:

 - Sticky gummies that clump in the bottle